-Advantages of a branch relative to a company are:
+The advantages of a branch relative to a subsidiary are:

-- There is no requirement to appoint directors and statutory auditors for a branch, however the Branch Manager must be a resident of Japan. - No Japanese withholding income tax is applicable to the remittance of branch profits to its head office.
-In the case of a company, dividends remitted overseas (including liquidation dividends) are subject to Japanese withholding tax at 20.42% or reduced tax treaty rates. - Additional tax on undistributed profits of a family company (see page .35) is not applicable to a Japan branch of a foreign company. - Charging head office expenses to a branch is allowed as long as such expenses are related to the branch's business and sufficient documentation on how the expense was allocated must be maintained.
+- There is no requirement to appoint directors and statutory auditors for it, however the Branch Manager must be a resident of Japan - Loss of branch business can be added to the financial figures of the head office. - No Japanese withholding income tax is applicable to the remittance of branch profits to its head office.
+In the case of a company, dividends remitted overseas (including liquidation dividends) are subject to Japanese withholding tax at 20.42% or reduced tax treaty rates. - Additional tax on undistributed profits of a family company (see page .35) is not applicable to a Japan branch of a foreign company.

-Disadvantages of a branch relative to a company are:
+The disadvantages of a branch relative to a subsidiary are:

-- Financial statements of the foreign company as a whole in addition to financial statements of the Japan branch itself are required to be submitted to the tax office. - Per capita inhabitant tax (see page31) is assessed on the share capital of the head office, leading to generally higher assessments than for a Japan subsidiary company. - Applicability of pro forma standard taxation in Enterprise tax is determined based on the capital amount of the head office.
-So, a branch with a head office with a large paid up capital will be result in an increased Enterprise tax. - Company entities (in particular the KK) have greater prestige for Japanese customers, clients and other parties than a Japan branch office.
+- In addition to the financial statements of the Japanese branch office, the financial statements of the foreign company's head office need to be submitted to the tax office. - Per capita inhabitant tax is assessed based on the share capital of the head office, leading to generally higher assessments than for a Japanese subsidiary company. - Business scale taxation is determined based on the capital stock of the head office.
+Therefore, if a branch has a head office with a big amount of capital, the branch is subject to business scale taxation leading to generally higher tax.. - Company entities (in particular KKs) have greater prestige than a branch office in the eye of Japanese customers, clients and other stakeholders.